Venancio Concepción: Legacy

-Despite being known as a revolutionary during the Philippine-American War, Concepcion's bank policies had a long-lasting impact in the Philippines up until to the presidency of Ferdinand Marcos in the 1970s.
+Despite being known as a revolutionary during the Philippine-American War, Concepcion's bank policies had a long-lasting impact in the Philippines up until the presidency of Ferdinand Marcos in the 1970s.
 By 1921-22, Concepcion's policies allocated 26% of the PNB's P167 million assets for low-interest, 20-year loans to Negros sugar mills.
 This created a lasting claim on PNB's resources, leading to significant funding for sugar over the years.
 In 1970, the PNB loaned P447.5 million for sugar, far more than its loans for rice (P130.4 million) and coconuts (P44.2 million), with Negros farms receiving much higher average crop loans than other regions such as Central Luzon and Pampanga since the 1930s.
 Acting secretary of finance, Vicente Singson Encarnacion, stated in the Tribune (1934) that "excessive attention was given to the development of the sugar industry while practically abandoning the other industries."